MicroEJ/docs/KernelDeveloperGuide/overview.rst

    possible, a conversion proxy must be registered for this kernel type.

--  Tools libraries: tools that plug into the SDK, extending them with feature that are specific to the firmware, like deployment of an application, a management console, ...
+-  Tools libraries: tools that plug into the SDK, extending them with features that are specific to the firmware, like deployment of an application, a management console, ...

 -  System Applications: pre-built applications that can be embedded as